tech-n0/Networking/Network Devices/Switch/README.md

 # What is a switch?

 A switch is a fundamental networking device that connects multiple devices within a Local Area Network (LAN).
 It operates at the **Data Link Layer (Layer 2)** of the OSI model, though some advanced switches also perform at the **Network Layer (Layer 3)**.
-Switches are designed to receive, process, and forward data to the appropriate device within the network, ensuring efficient communication and resource sharing among connected devices.
+Switches are designed to receive, process, and forward data to the appropriate device within the network, ensuring efficient communication and resource sharing among connected devices. ***Frames*** is what they call the data in this layer.

 ![](img/switch.png)